 - transactions and revenue from organic traffic (when analytics is configured)

-- organic conversion rate
+- organic traffic conversion rate

-🧩At the Business Level
+At the Business Level

-- growth of organic share in total sales
+- growth in organic share of sales

 - gradual reduction of dependence on paid channels

-Benefits of Ordering Shopify SEO Promotion
+Benefits of Ordering Shopify Store SEO Promotion

-📌Less Dependence on Advertising
+1) Less Dependence on Advertising

-📌Growth of Commercial Pages
+2) Growth of Actual Commercial Pages

-📌Controlled Indexation and a Clean Index
+3) Indexation Control and a Clean Index

-📌 Transparent Process and Clear Action Plan
+5) Transparent Process and a Clear Action Plan

-What You Receive Each Month
+What You Get Every Month

-Outcome | What It Looks Like | Why It Matters |
+Deliverable | What It Looks Like | Why It Matters |

 Monthly work plan | priority tasks and deadlines | clear focus and process control |

-Technical tasks | specs for developers or theme/app changes | removing growth blockers |
+Technical tasks | specs for the developer or changes to theme/settings | removing growth blockers |

-Page optimization | list of collections/products and changes made | improved visibility and CTR |
+Page optimization | list of collections/products + what was changed | improved visibility and CTR |

 Content plan | topics, pages, briefs | covering demand and scaling reach |

-Reporting | progress, insights, next steps | clear results and roadmap |
+Reporting | progress + conclusions + next steps | visible results and action plan |

 Shopify SEO Case Studies

 Case 1.
-Online Store With 2,000+ Products
+Online Store with 2,000+ Products

 Case 2.
 Shopify Markets, 2 Languages and 2 Countries

-Pricing depends on:
+The cost depends on:

 - number of products and collections

-- languages and countries (Shopify Markets, localization)
+- language versions and countries (Shopify Markets, localization)

 - niche competition

-Get a Free Shopify SEO Audit
+Get a Free Shopify Store SEO Audit

 - implementation priorities

-- quick wins for fast progress
+- quick wins for immediate improvements